ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 ### *class* compolyx.LookUpTableColumn(name, parent)

-an object to hold a column in a table.
+An object to hold a column in a table.

 <a id="compolyx.LookUpTableColumn.enabled"></a>